What Is a Madhab?

 What About "Just Following the Strongest Evidence"?

 Some argue that instead of following a madhab, one should simply follow "the strongest evidence" on each issue.
-But this approach has serious problems:
+Three problems:

 - Who decides which evidence is strongest?
 This requires the same level of expertise that qualifies a mujtahid — the very expertise the madhabs represent.